Andrei-Aksionov/TheLastAlgorithmsCourseYouWillNeed/README.md

 The bad thing that all the test that are provided for the course are also for javascript/typescript (or only typescript, for me it's all the same thing :shrug:).
 That why this repo is created.

-> *Note* How you should use this repo: watch the course, implement algorithms here and run corresponding tests.
+> **Note**: How you should use this repo: watch the course, implement algorithms here and run corresponding tests.
 It's that easy!

 Good luck and happy programming.